Bloc/jottly-checkpoints/08-Integrating-Skeleton-to-Header.md

 ### Container class

 A container class defines the width for displaying content.
-The `skeleton.css` file in the `stylesheets` directory defines the `.container` class.
+The skeleton.css file in the stylesheets directory defines the container class.
 Open the file and you'll see that the width is defined as 960 pixels.
 The 960 pixel page width is comprised of 16 columns.
 This is important to remember as we integrate the grid with our landing page.

-Columns will be used within the `.container` div.
+Columns will be used within the container div.

 First we'll create a container for the logo and header navigation elements: